Akaban/www/content/consulting.md

 - #### Data Analysis:

 	I would bring you useful insights from your data that will help you understand your situation better.
-I have experience of a lot of business problematics from my previous work in a French unicorn start-up and will provide you with a very clear and useful reports.
+I have experience with a lot of business problematics from my previous work as a Data Scientist in a French unicorn start-up and will provide you with a very clear and useful reports.

 - #### Data Engineering: